Frequently Asked Questions

 Skippered hire is available from £90.00 per day but we cannot guarantee this.

 Most of the boats are equipped with a digital TV and a radio CD player but the signal along the canal is sporadic at best

 Children are more than welcome.

 Four people on Abbey; a permanent double at the rear, and a make up double at the front.

 Three people on Tinka, the front converts to a double and a single at the rear.

-Up to six people on Dottie B, a permanent double at the rear, a make up double, fixed single and the option of a further make up single.
+Up to five people on Dottie B, a permanent double at the rear, a make up double and a make up single.